ppau/ppau-graphics/README.md

 The following programs are required by the render script.

 - a working Python 3.5 (or newer) install to run it.
-- `rsvg-convert` (path defined in the script, you'll probably have to update this)
+- `rsvg-convert` (path is defined in the script, *you'll probably have to update this*)
 - `find(1)`
 - `sed(1)`